-The objectives and content of independent study courses are determined in consultation between specially qualified matriculated students and full-time members of the teaching faculty.
+The objectives and content of independent study courses are determined in consultation between specially qualified matriculated or exchange students and full-time members of the teaching faculty.
 Their purpose is to provide opportunities for independent study of subject matter not included or not treated in sufficient depth in a regularly offered course.
 The enrollment in such courses shall not exceed five students.
 An online Independent Study Form is available at www.rochester.edu/registrar/formrequests.html.

 Independent Studies Course Numbers and Titles